jarrettkong/vote-clt-site/register.md

 ## Voter Registration Form

-Before you go, preview the voter registration form by [clicking here](https://dl.ncsbe.gov/Voter_Registration/NCVoterRegForm_06W.pdf) to be sure you have all of the information needed to register.
+Before you go, preview the voter registration form by <a href="https://dl.ncsbe.gov/Voter_Registration/NCVoterRegForm_06W.pdf">clicking here</a> to be sure you have all of the information needed to register.
 You can also print and complete the document at home to make the process easier.

 ## Find a One-Stop Voting Site!

 You can register vote and cast a [ballot](/ballot) at a one-stop voting site before election day.
-Find the site nearest to you by [clicking here](https://vt.ncsbe.gov/ossite/).
+Find the site nearest to you by <a href="https://vt.ncsbe.gov/ossite/" target="_blank" rel="noopener noreferrer">clicking here></a>.